 But that's exactly why you need to monitor collocation facilities closely.
-If you're a collocation tenant, the factors you can't control - the general conditions of the facility and the actions of other tenants - can severely affect the revenue-generating equipment you've installed at the collocation site.
-Monitoring these factors will keep you a step ahead of potential threats to your network.
+If you're a collocation tenant, monitoring the factors that you can't control will keep you a step ahead of potential threats to your network.

 And if you're a collocation host, you have an even greater need to keep close tabs on your collocation facilities.
-Not only will conditions at the site affect your own equipment, you have a contractual obligation to provide your tenants with a specified standard of environmental conditions and site security.
+You have a contractual obligation to provide your tenants with a specified standard of environmental conditions and site security.

-Industry experts advise that both collocation tenants and hosts should monitor the following factors:
+Industry experts advise that both collocation tenants and hosts monitor the following factors:

 Collocation facilities are not always able to provide a constant supply of power to their tenants.
 The collocation agreement usually specifies that the collocation host will provide AC and DC power, and a backup power supply in case of commercial power failure.
 However, large-scale or long-term power outages can strain even the best-prepared backup power plans.

 Collocation hosts usually fully monitor facility power, including the commercial power supply, battery levels, and generator activity.
 It's beneficial for all parties for hosts to share this information with all the occupants of the collocation facility.

 Alarm sharing can be performed automatically with the DPS Telecom Alarm Distribution Shelf (ADS).
 A DPS client who manages collocation facilities routinely uses the ADS to share power alarms with tenants.